 All About Desktop Publishers

-Occupation Description Format typescript and graphic elements using computer software to produce publication-ready material.
+Job Description: Format typescript and graphic elements using computer software to produce publication-ready material.

-Daily Life Of a Desktop Publisher
+Life As a Desktop Publisher

 - Select number of colors and determine color separations.